rowjay007/url-shortening-service/technical.md

 # Go and PocketBase: Shortified!

-You've probably built a URL shortener before.
-Maybe as a coding exercise, maybe for a hackathon, maybe as a quick internal tool.
-It's a classic project: simple to understand, quick to prototype, and deceptively complex when you need it to scale.
+Every engineer has built a URL shortener—whether for learning, hackathons, or internal tooling.
+It's the perfect starter project: conceptually simple, quick to prototype, yet deceptively complex at scale.

-Most tutorials show you how to build a basic version—a single handler that takes a URL, generates a random string, stores it in a database, and returns the short code.
-It works, you ship it, and everyone's happy.
-But what happens when that "quick prototype" becomes mission-critical?
-What happens when you need to add features, handle errors gracefully, validate input properly, and ensure the system doesn't crumble under load?
+Most tutorials stop at the basics: a single handler that accepts a URL, generates a random string, stores both in a database, and returns the short code.
+This works for demos, but what happens when that prototype becomes production-critical?
+When you need robust error handling, input validation, and graceful failure modes?

-That's where most tutorials end and real engineering begins.

-In this tutorial, we'll build a well-structured URL shortening service using Go and PocketBase.
-But this isn't just about writing code that works—it's about writing code that lasts.
-We'll start with the typical "everything in one handler" approach that most of us begin with, then systematically refactor it into a clean, maintainable, and scalable architecture.
+That gap between "works on my machine" and "scales in production" is where this tutorial begins.

-You'll learn how to structure a Go service using clean architecture principles, implement robust error handling, create stable API contracts, build resilient external integrations, and design a system that's actually pleasant to work on.
-By the end, you'll have both a complete URL shortener and a blueprint for building better Go services that can evolve with your needs.
+We'll build a URL shortening service using Go and PocketBase, transforming a monolithic handler into a clean, layered architecture.
+You'll learn to structure Go services using clean architecture principles, implement structured error handling, design stable API contracts, and build resilient external integrations.
+The result: both a complete service and a blueprint for maintainable Go applications.

 ---

-## From Prototype to Problem: The Hidden Costs of a 'Simple' Handler

-The goal is to get a functional endpoint up and running as quickly as possible.
-Using a framework like Gin, it's tempting to put everything in one place.
-The result is often a handler that does far too much.
+## The Monolithic Handler: A Lesson in Technical Debt

+Version one prioritizes speed over structure.
+Using Gin's simplicity, we naturally gravitate toward putting everything in a single handler.
+The result: a function doing far too much work.

 Consider this initial `createShortURL` handler: